rjfarmer/mesaplot/README.md

 p.plotSliderProf(m,'plotAbun')
 ````

-Paresing as a string the name of a plotting function (only ones based on profile data),
+Passing in a string, the name of a plotting function, (only ones based on profile data),
 will show that plot with a slider that can be used to iterate over the profile files
 available. plotSliderProf will take any extra arguments parsed to it and
-send parse them to the plotting function.
+pass them to the plotting function.

 ### Stacked plots